 The flower arrangement followed, which was the duty of a captivating blonde lady, Nermine, who owned a flower shop at the hotel.

-Finally it was the F&B for the preparation of the meal.
-The Executive Chef, Patrick, was Belgium and a little mad — probably why I liked him.
+Finally it was the F&B for the preparation of The meal.
+The Executive Chef, Patrick, is Belgian and a little mad — probably why I liked him.
 We often spoke French together and got along jolly well.
+Other than the meal, there were also exquisite amenities to be available in the suite, such as fruits baskets and oriental desserts.

-By the year 2000 the Internet was still somewhat new to Egypt and not many people were tech savvy.
-As such, there was a PC at the Royal Lounge in the 30th floor, which was a lounge for the guests of the VIP floors.
+By the year 2000 the Internet was still somewhat new to Egypt and not many people were tech-savvy.
+As such, there was one PC at the Royal Lounge in the 30th floor, which was for the guests of the VIP floors.
 Sometimes during my shift I would go up for a quick break.
 The manager, Jaylane, was a friend who always welcomed me with a coffee and a chat.
-When then and there
+When checking the computer then and there I somehow learned to view the “browsing history”.
+And Lordy Lord was I repulsed from what would be found: Bestiality and underage porn sites among other disturbing content.
+This was what some guests, mainly Arabs, were checking when using the PC... in the VIP lounge!
+Dang.
+Out of sheer curiosity to know who was that sick, I would eventually check the log book for the names/room numbers, before logging into the system and finding out who it was.
+Most were married men with beards, often at the hotel with their wives and kids.
+Once a week or so, I would delete all the history from that infested computer. *sigh

-I would check the PC I somehow learned to view the “history”.
-And Lordy Lord was I shocked from what I would find: Bestiality and underage porn sites — this was what guests, mainly Arabs, were checking when they used the PC.
+By the year 2000 the Internet was still somewhat new to Egypt and not many people were tech-savvy.
+As such, there was one PC at the Royal Lounge in the 30th floor, which was for the guests of the VIP floors.
+Sometimes during my shift I would go up for a quick break.
+The manager, Jaylane, was a friend who always welcomed me with a coffee and a chat.
+When checking the computer then and there I somehow learned to view the “browsing history”.
+And Lordy Lord was I repulsed from what would be found: Bestiality and underage porn sites among other disturbing content.
+This was what some guests, mainly Arabs, were checking when using the PC... in the VIP lounge!
 Dang.
 Out of sheer curiosity to know who was that sick, I would eventually check the log book for the names/room numbers, before logging into the system and finding out who it was.
 Most were married men with beards, often at the hotel with their wives and kids.
-Once a week or so, I would delete all the history from that infested computer.
+Once a week or so, I would delete all the history from that infested computer. *sigh

 Now back to Bill Gates….

 A reason why Gates was in Cairo on that short trip was for the official inauguration of the e-government portal (www.egypt.gov.), which Microsoft was chosen to be in charge of its implementation.
-In addition to visiting the Microsoft Office, h
+In addition to visiting the Microsoft Office, h e had also met President Mubarak and apparently also saw first-hand the construction of a Nubian house.

-Bill Gates in Microsoft Egypt - 2003
+Bill Gates in Microsoft Egypt, 2003 |

 At some point around 1:00 pm we got a call that the convoy is entering Down Town and should be here in about 10 minutes.
 We informed the General Manager and headed to the main entrance to wait.
 I remember hearing the police siren from afar before the first police motorcycle arrived.
 And what a convoy that was.
 It truly was something on the scale of a president.
 Americans do not joke when it comes to security, so you can imagine all the black cars with the bullet proof glass and tires along the armed personal surrounding the billionaire.